 I didn't do the white collar since little e hates collars but it would be removable anyway so I may add one in the future!
 Also a red headband with a bow would complete the outfit but since little e hates headbands as well I didn't bother!

-I also have (not as detailed) posts on making a Rapunzel Costume and a Ninja Outfit!
+I also have (not as detailed) posts on making a (stretchy, pull on) Snow White Dress, Rapunzel Costume , a Ninja Outfit!

 p.s.
 I know you may have questions as this is not the best tutorial ever so fire away and I will answer them!!